andrezeitz/z-padel-milestone-5/README.md

 #### The Footer
 * The footer is fixed to the bottom of all content.
-* Facebook link in the footer is connected to the correct pages.
+* Facebook and privacy link in the footer is connected to the correct pages.
 * The footer is fully responsive and will change to a mobile version when the screen is too small.

 ### Code Validation